Do Go On - 126 - Virginia Hall: The Limping Lady

 His name is Cuthbert.

-He's doing many things you couldn't do.
+He's doing many things you couldn't.

-They offered her a desk job, and they said that maybe in the future there might be a chance for her to do more fieldwork.
+They offered her a desk job, and they said that maybe in the future there might be a chance for her to do more field work.

-she could have gone somewhere else.
-Yeah. pretty big country though, France.
 Maybe she could have gone somewhere else.

 Yeah.